-Bountiful City will supplement the activities of the coalition for this control measure.
-The City has identified three pollutant sources for added focus: construction/landscape materials, parking lots, and dumpsters.
+Bountiful City is supplementing the activities of the coalition for this control measure.
+The City has identified three pollutant sources for added focus: pet waste, construction/landscape materials, and parking lots.
 These are further described as follows:

 Construction/Landscape Materials